 Bomb Squad Teams in the USA wear body armor that can weigh 70 pounds (including everything you see in the photo) Not only is it heavy, it feels like you’re in a sauna when you’re suited up.

-CJ Lyons tried on part of the gear during the demonstration on a hot day in September.
+One attendee tried on part of the gear during the demonstration on a hot day in September.
 She couldn’t get over how heavy the outfit was, and how hard it was to move in it, and she didn’t even have the pants on yet.

 Whenever possible, bombs are dealt with by using a robot.
 It can be directed and controlled from within the Hazardous Devices Truck.